colyseus/colyseus.github.io/new-website/src/content/blog/first-post.md

 ---
-title: "🚀 Colyseus is fully independent again!"
+title: "Colyseus is fully independent again! 🚀"
 description: "It's a new and exciting chapter for Colyseus!"
 pubDate: "May 04 2023"
 author: "Endel Dreyer"